The Afrika Reich: Plot

 Hijacking an abandoned train, they move along the Salazar Railway to Luanda but are caught up by German Walkure helicopters.
 Although they take down three of them and a troop transport, they are derailed.
 However, they still manage to reach Luanda, which holds out, thanks to an agreement between Afrika Korps commander Field Marshal von Arnim and the Portuguese governors.
 Heading for the British consulate, Burton makes some discoveries: "Ackerman" is really from British Intelligence, and "Rougier" is a member of the Gestapo who testified at the trial of Dolan, a Welshman who was part of the assassination team.
 Hochburg was not assassinated by Burton, but it was a decoy.
 Von Arnim and the British are collaborating in a phony war in North Angola and Rhodesia to reduce the influence of the SS, which Arnim claims to have swayed Hitler's mind from reality.
 For example, the deportation of the blacks to Muspel reduced many plantation-owners to ruins, despite their progress.

 Hochburg orders the German Army forward and the British consulate destroyed.
 Entering Luanda's sewers, Burton, Patrick and Neliah make for the docks to get on a tug, which will take them to a waiting Royal Navy ship.
 Neliah, defiant to the end, remains to fend off Uhrig, who has pursued them and presumably dies in the final defense of Luanda.

 Although Burton and Patrick escape on a tug, they are ambushed by SS torpedo boat attackers led by Hochburg.
 Burton and Patrick fight them off, and in the end, only Cole and Hochburg are left alive.
 The reasons for their vendetta is revealed.
 Burton, the son of a German settler in Togoland and a British woman, lived in an orphanage in the jungle after the Great War.
 Hochburg came to them as a missionary and had seen his family brutally killed by tribesmen, the root of his racist hatred.

 Although Hochburg was taken in, he engaged in an affair with Cole's mother and eloped with her.
 However, she left to go back for Burton and was murdered by tribesmen.
 That led Burton's father into a depression, and when Hochburg returned to burn down the orphanage, he remained while Burton fled to join the French Foreign Legion.
 There he met Patrick, whom he saved during the Dunkirk evacuation; this led to his mercenary life.
 As their tug begins to sink, Cole gets into a rowboat and leaves Hochburg to his fate.
-Cole gives a Parthian shot as his last words and says it was because of Burton that his mother died.
+Hochburg gives a Parthian shot as his last words and says it was because of Burton that his mother died.